nophead/NopSCADlib/readme.md

 Small holes can get away without it, but they print better with truncated teardrops.

 Using teardrop_plus() or setting the plus option on other modules will elongate the teardrop vertically by the layer height, so when sliced the staircase tips do not intrude into the circle.
+See <https://hydraraptor.blogspot.com/2020/07/horiholes_36.html>

 [utils/core/teardrops.scad](utils/core/teardrops.scad) Implementation.